snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 ---
 title: "Understanding the structure of Snowplow data"
-description: A summary of the Snowplow events table and its fields, including self describing events and entities
+description: A summary of the Snowplow events table and its fields, including custom events and entities
+sidebar_label: "What the data looks like"
-sidebar_position: 10
+sidebar_position: 5
 ---

 ```mdx-code-block